huangjp28/huangjp28.github.io/_teaching/03_calculus1.md

 | Week 16 | Jun 18 | Lecture 7-2 | Jun 21 | Lecture 7-3 |
 | Week 17 | Jun 25 | *Tutorial 7* | Jun 28 | Review |

+*Since the spring holiday of Shenzhen University is not officially announced, this schedule is subject to change.
+Usually the holiday takes place on the first week of May.*

 **Diagnostic test**: algebra, analytic geometry, functions.
 **Introduction**: the preview section
 **Lecture 1-1**: 1.1